KnowYourDNA

 Sometimes, the percentage of shared DNA falls significantly outside the expected range, which could raise questions about the true nature of a relationship.

-When this happens, the uncle getting his DNA tested may have to compare results with the parent, his sibling, instead.
+When this happens, the uncle getting his DNA tested may have to compare results with his sibling (the child’s parent) instead.
 This will prove that they share a significant amount of DNA with their sibling, proving uncle status.

 While the average DNA shared between uncles and nephews is about 25%, the randomness of genetic inheritance means the actual percentage will vary.
 This highlights the uniqueness of each individual’s genetic makeup.